Nike-Inc/cerberus/docs/user-guide/quick-start.md

 1. Login to the Cerberus [dashboard](dashboard) with your credentials.
 1. In the left navigation bar, click the `+ Create a New SDB` button next to the Applications section.
 1. Enter a descriptive name for your SDB.
-If your app is `myexampleapp`, go with `My Example App`.
+If your app is `myexampleapp`, use `My Example App`.
 1. The owner field is the Active Directory group that will have ownership and admin privileges for this SDB.
 Select one of the AD groups of which you are currently a member.
 1. Under `User Group Permissions`, you can give additional Active Directory groups, that you are a member of, read or write access to the SDB.
 This is optional.
 1. Under `IAM Principal Permissions`, you can provide the AWS role name that will have either read or write access to the SDB.
 This is optional.
-See `How to add an IAM Principal Permission` section below.
+See "How to add an IAM Principal Permission" section below.
 1. Click the `SUBMIT` button.

 <a href="../../images/dashboard/create-new-safe-deposit-box-screen.png" target="_blank">